cello-ben/bprintf/README.md

 I'm Ben and I want to create my own `printf`...so...`bprintf`.
 More to come soon, once I get the Raspberry Pi Pico in hand.

+# Freestanding

+This is designed to be built without libc and be bundled up in a tiny package.
+However, at least for the time being, I am using `stdarg.h` based upon [this link](https://wiki.osdev.org/Implications_of_writing_a_freestanding_C_project#Headers_available_as_of_C89), helpfully given to me by a kind Redditor.

 # License

 MIT License:
 Copyright 2025 Benjamin Fryxell